zxgangandy/gid/README.md

 # Gid
-Gid is a distributed id generator tool implements by golang
+Gid is a distributed id generator tool implements by golang, [Snowflake](https://github.com/twitter/snowflake) based unique ID generator.
+It works as a component, and allows users to override workId bits and initialization strategy.
+As a result, it is much more suitable for virtualization environment, such as [docker](https://www.docker.com/).

 ## Dependency
 - gorm